H.R. 2550: Protect America's Workforce Act

 Which union contracts are protected under H.R.
 2550?

-Contracts between executive branch agencies and unions representing federal employees are protected if they were already in effect on March 26, 2025.
+Contracts between executive branch agencies and unions representing federal employees, as long as they were already in force on March 26, 2025.

 How long do protected contracts stay in effect?

 Through the contract's stated term.
 H.R.
-2550 does not make them permanent—it preserves them until their existing end date.
+2550 doesn't make them permanent — it preserves each one until its existing end date.

 Does H.R.
 2550 create new union rights for federal workers?